 Planning a rustic Christmas theme this year?
-This woodland Christmas tree includes rustic touches like wooden ornaments and vintage lace.
+This rustic Christmas tree includes natural decorations like woodland ornaments and vintage lace.

-How do you decorate a woodland Christmas tree?
+How do you decorate a rustic Christmas tree?

-For a woodland Christmas you can decorated with rustic elements:
+For a rustic Christmas tree you can decorate with natural elements:

 - large pinecones (scented and unscented)

-- woodland animal-themed ornaments (I have both mercury and wood)
+- woodland and animal-themed ornaments (I have both mercury and wood)

 - a rattan or wood star topper